ricardodarocha/ricardodarocha/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Delphi, QUIU as [QUESTOR Sistemas](https://www.questor.com.br/)
+- 🌱 I’m currently learning Python, Rust
+- 👯 I’m looking to collaborate on Rust community
+- 💬 Ask me about everything
+- 📫 How to reach me: ricardodarocha@outlook.com is my e-mail

 <!--
 **ricardodarocha/ricardodarocha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.